GovindaK3210/DeepAL/README.md

 ------

 *fallingDemo.py* is the output file for testing the model on any of its weights.
-Testing works for both image and video files and when passed through this file, the results images are labelled at the top left of the image with the models precited class i.e Falling or Non-Falling.
+Testing works for both image and video files and when passed through this file, the results images are labelled at the top left of the image with the models predicted class i.e Falling or Non-Falling.

 #### <u>Testing</u>